spec-ops-method/spec-ops-action/docs/specification.md

 A reusable GitHub Action for the GitHub Marketplace that automatically creates issues when specification files are modified.
 This action supports the SpecOps methodology where version-controlled specifications are the source of truth for system behavior, and changes to specifications generate work items for implementation review.

+Note: This repository now includes security hardening (v1.0.1) such as sanitized diffs and restricted template paths.

 > **Status**: v1.0 Implementation Complete (December 2025) — Tested ✓

 ## Core Behavior